-Following approved by the Mayor of London, Rydon has successfully delivered this new development of 188 new homes, 38% of which were affordable (43% by habitable room), for rent or for purchase through shared ownership.
+Following approval by the Mayor of London, Rydon successfully delivered this new development of 188 new homes, 38% of which were affordable (43% by habitable room), for rent or for purchase through shared ownership.
 The remainder were available for private sale through Mettle & Poise.

 The hospital site comprised a decommissioned children's hospital and associated accommodation for nurses, which closed in 1996 and has remained empty ever since.
 The site is located in close proximity to two conservation areas and it is directly adjacent to the London Borough of Hackney, as well as Hackney City Farm and several Grade II listed properties.

 The original historic façade on Hackney Road was retained and restored as a permanent reminder of the site’s history.